-There is a transfer standard using a temperature-controlled enclosure in order to reduce the influence of ambient temperature [5], [10].
-If the temperature characteristics of an RSG that is incorporated in the transfer standard are improved, the influence of temperature can be minimized with the use of enclosure, or there is a possibility that the enclosure can be omitted.
-The correction factor of RSG #B was calculated using the adjustment parameters of RSG #B that were obtained in the range of -10 °C to 50 °C.
+There exists a transfer standard using a temperature-controlled enclosure to reduce the influence of the ambient temperature [5], [10].
+If the temperature characteristics of an RSG that is incorporated in the transfer standard are improved, the influence of the temperature can be minimised with the use of enclosure, while there is also the possibility that the enclosure can be omitted.
+The correction factor of the RSG #B was calculated using its adjustment parameters that were obtained in the range of −10 °C–50 °C.

 (a)